-Career Profile: Commissioned Officer
+Career Profile: Commissioned Officer in the US Military

 Historically, officers were prominent aristocrats or landowners who received a commission from the country’s ruler, giving them permission to raise and train military units.
 By contrast, the enlisted were “the common folk” the officers led into battle.
-It was once true even in the United States: Military units were raised for the Civil War by wealthy and prominent community members, who would obtain a commission to recruit and train the people in their hometown.
+It was once true even in the United States: military units were raised for the Civil War by wealthy and prominent community members, who would obtain a commission to recruit and train the people in their hometown.

 Above all else, a commissioned officer's duty is to lead.
 If the civilian equivalent of a private is an entry-level blue collar worker, and the sergeant that of a middle manager, then commissioned officers are the upper management and executives.

 No matter what specialty they enter, officers are expected to come out of training able to immediately take charge of about forty enlisted troops (a platoon).
 An officer’s career progresses by assuming larger commands and greater levels of responsibility – from a platoon to a company, a company to a battalion, and all the way up to the cream of the crop as commander of a base, an operating theater (like European or Africa Command), or a position in the Pentagon.

 Occupational specialties for commissioned officers include management positions in virtually every field available to the enlisted, and several that are exclusive to the officer ranks, such as pilots and lawyers.
 But above all, a commissioned officer is expected to succeed as a unit commander in any situation, regardless of their technical area of expertise.
 In the Marine Corps, for example, every officer is expected first and foremost to be a capable infantry commander -- even if he or she is an administrative officer.